-Featuring massive porticoes, a soaring concourse and beautiful works of art, 30th Street Station is a national transportation landmark.
+Featuring massive porticoes, a soaring concourse and beautiful works of art, 30th Street Station is a bustling intermodal center and national transportation landmark.

 2955 Market Street 30th Street Station Philadelphia, PA 19104

 - Annual Station Revenue (2015)

 |Parking Lot Ownership||Amtrak, Pennsylvania Economic Development Financing Authority (PEDFA) - Amtrak owns the parking beneath the station; PEDFA owns the parking garage.|

 |155 Short Term Parking Spaces||1700 Long Term Parking Spaces||ATM|